CloudCannon/hugo-starter/content/blog/lighthouse-scores.md

 thumb_image_alt: A top-down shot of people working at a table.
 seo:
   page_description: >-
-    A post describing what features come with the Astro starter to ensure it has green lighthouse scores for accessibility, performance and SEO
+    A post describing what features come with the Hugo starter to ensure it has green lighthouse scores for accessibility, performance and SEO.
   canonical_url:
   featured_image: /images/blog/featured-image-6.jpg
   featured_image_alt: A woman on her phone in front of a laptop.